 All holes created for the soil anchor installation will be carefully filled in with excavated soil and mechanically compressed.
 Your sod will carefully be replaced and raked for a seamless blend with surrounding landscaping.

 Inside your home, all wall plates can be covered with our attractive Hide-A-Way® Wall Anchor Covers to help them blend in with your basement finishing installation.

 At Clarke Basement Systems, we take pride in providing a clean, warrantied solution for homeowners in need of foundation wall repair.
 To help you decide if we're the contractors for you, we offer free written basement wall repair quotes for property owners throughout our ON service area.

-We serve the Vaughan, Markham, Mississauga, area, as well as Oshawa, Vaughan, Brampton, Barrie, Peterborough, Newmarket, Richmond Hill, and many outlying areas.
+We serve the Toronto, Markham, Mississauga, area, as well as Oshawa, Vaughan, Brampton, Barrie, Peterborough, Newmarket, Richmond Hill, and many outlying areas.
 To schedule an appointment, call or e-mail us today!